-The Federal Aviation Administration and Massport have sponsored a study by MIT's International Center for Air Transportation to find solutions that will mitigate aircraft noise in communities impacted by Logan flight operations.
+The Federal Aviation Administration and Massport sponsored a study by MIT's International Center for Air Transportation to find solutions that would mitigate aircraft noise in communities impacted by Logan flight operations.
 There are two components to this study; BLOCK ONE and BLOCK TWO.
-Below is a synopsis of the Block One and Block Two proposals as they relate to the town of Hull.
+Below is a synopsis of the Block One and Block Two proposals and FAA actions taken on those proposals that impact the town of Hull.